Claudia Hill: Collaborations

+Her work in costume design and performance informs the collaborative and performative aspects of her practice.
+She created the costumes for William Forsythe's Decreation in 2003 and for The Wooster Group's production of Hamlet in 2007.
+Among others she became a frequent collaborator of the choreographer Meg Stuart, creating costumes for Sketches/Notebook in 2013,Hunter in 2014, and Glitch Witch in 2024.

 Fashion (1998–2011)

-In 1998, she founded two fashion labels, the eponymous Claudia Hill and The Number After 10, which were presented and sold in Japan, the US and Europe, at her own store, in high-end boutiques, such as Barneys New York or Fred Segal and later exclusively at private salons in limited editions.
-Her New York Fashion Week shows were deemed unconventional and took the form of performances or installations, often in collaboration with other artists, such as Asymptote Architecture or Skúli Sverrisson.
+In 1998, she founded two fashion labels, the eponymous Claudia Hill and The Number After 10, both of which were presented and sold in Japan, the US and Europe, at her own store, and high-end boutiques, such as Barneys New York and Fred Segal as well as exclusively at private salons in limited editions.
+Her New York Fashion Week. shows were deemed unconventional and took the form of performances or installations, often in collaboration with other artists, such as Asymptote Architecture or Skúli Sverrisson.